itsHabib/Events-Go/README.md

 serves request using RESTful handlers.
 To allow different types of database to be used with the handlers each potential database handler must implement a defined interface located in lib/persistence/persistence.go The dblayer package acts as a middle man and uses a factory pattern to return a database handler given a configuration.

+## Security
+The main file is set up to serve both HTTP & HTTPS requests for the eventservice.
+Each ListenAndServe call for both HTTP & HTTPS are ran in a go routine and both use channels to send back any errors to the main go routine.

 ## Task List
 - [ ] complete events microservice